Mission & Story

 2009 also marked the first opportunity for NCHERM to engage in the second level of its mission, venture philanthropy.
 Venture philanthropy, for NCHERM, means that if the field is enriching the firm, the firm needs to enrich the field.
 Perhaps that is another way of saying that to whom much is given, much is expected.
 NCHERM decided to seed a new venture, NaBITA (the National Behavioral Intervention Team Association) as a not-for profit membership association.
 The goal was create an endowment, staff and support structure, and to nurture the association until it could become independent and stand on its own as a resource for the field.
 The independence occurred in 2011, and NaBITA is now home to 1,000 school and college administrators who participate in behavioral intervention and threat assessment teams as a student support and violence prevention mechanism.
 Brett Sokolow serves as Executive Director of NaBITA, but much of the day-to-day management of the association is ably performed by Samantha Dutill in the role of Associate Executive Director and Conference Chair.

 Venture philanthropy continued to be a theme in 2011, as NCHERM used its successful formula to seed two more independent, not-for-profit associations.
 SCOPE, the School and College Organization for Prevention Educators was funded with a grant from NCHERM, as a professional home for those who work in the many facets of prevention at schools and on college campuses.
 Its first conference in October of 2011 was a seminal moment in the prevention field.
-SCOPE is run by Michelle Issadore, who serves as its Executive Director while also providing services to NCHERM as Director of Educational Programs.
+SCOPE is run by Michelle Issadore, who serves as its Executive Director while also providing services to NCHERM as Assistant Vice President for Operations and Public Information.

 ATIXA, the Association of Title IX Administrators, launched in August of 2011.
 Already, ATIXA has more than 1,000 active members, and has provided training on Title IX, civil rights, discrimination and investigations to more than 2,000 school and college administrators across the country.
 Brett Sokolow serves ATIXA as Executive Director, as well.